The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 As this is a door boss, there is no loot acquired from this phase.

 ## Major Mechanics

+Hesperos's first form has a hard enrage of 7:12 into the encounter and requires roughly 48.2k raid DPS to defeat before then, the highest of the tier.

 ### Pre-pull Preparation